-You'll receive a minimum of 15 hours scheduled contact time per week in lectures, seminars and practicals in your foundation and first years.
+You'll receive a minimum of 15 hours scheduled contact time per week in lectures, seminars and practicals in your first year.
 In subsequent years, scheduled contact will vary depending on the modules you select but is typically around 12 hours per week.